stabix/stabix/doc/preCPFE_gui.rst

 AFM topography
 ***************

-The topography from an AFM measurement has to be saved into a .txt file in the *Gwyddion ASCII* format.
+The topography from an Atomic Force Microscopy (AFM) measurement has to be saved into a .txt file in the *Gwyddion ASCII* format.

 The |matlab| function used to load and read Gwyddion file is :
 `read_gwyddion_ascii.m <https://github.com/stabix/stabix/blob/master/gwyddion/read_gwyddion_ascii.m>`_